bigtoga/Examples/DSci - Machine Learning/Data Preprocessing - Feature Engineering/Data Preprocessing - Feature Selection/Feature Selection.md

 # When do I perform feature selection?
 - Step 1: Dimensionality reduction
-- Step 2: Feature selection
+- Step 2: Feature Engineering
-- Step 3: Feature importance
+- Step 3: Feature selection/ Feature importance

 **Feature selection is an alternate to dimensionality reduction** - they are different
 - Feature selection decides what to keep or remove